openstack/kayobe/doc/source/development/testing.rst

     sudo pip install -U tox

-You may need to explicitly upgrade ``virtualenv`` if you’ve installed the one from your OS distribution and it is too old (tox will complain).
+You may need to explicitly upgrade ``virtualenv`` if you've installed the one from your OS distribution and it is too old (tox will complain).
 You can upgrade it individually, if you need to::